 1. Highlight the USP

-In a sea of competitors, your unique selling proposition (USP) is your north star, guiding potential customers and searchers.
+In a sea of competitors, your unique selling proposition (USP) is your north star.

-Check out how Multiverse promotes their professional apprenticeship programs by highlighting the value of on-the-job training:
+Check out how HubSpot promotes its meetings tool by highlighting the value of increased time and ease of use:

 2. Use emotional triggers